microsoft/azure-health-data-services-workshop/resources/docs/FHIR-Starter_ARM_template_README.md

 Further configuration is necessary to define **App Roles and API Permissions** for FHIR-Proxy.

 1. In the **Authentication** blade, click on the link next to the Microsoft identity provider.
-This will open the Azure AD blade.
+This will open the Azure AD **Overview** blade.
 <img src="./images/FHIR-PROXY-AUTH7.png" height="410">

 2. Click on **Manifest**.